 This gem of a garden, located on a residential street in North Shoreline and run by the City of Shoreline, is a perfect kid-size world of native plants, trees, public art and trails.
 Play spots include an extraordinary burl sculpture that kids can climb (titled Wood Wave) and a glen that invites kids to build fairy houses from natural materials.

 Activities: Kruckeberg is open Friday–Sunday, 10 a.m.–5 p.m., from March to October.
-Seasonal events for kids include a leprechaun hunt for Saint Patrick’s Day (held this year on March 12 and 13), Garden Tot programs in the summer for kids ages 2–6, and summer camps.
+Seasonal events for kids include a leprechaun hunt for Saint Patrick’s Day, Garden Tot programs in the summer for kids ages 2–6, and summer camps.
 Admission to the garden is free, though a fee and registration are required for some programs.

 Nature in the city, Tacoma Nature Center